narayand16/PrimeNumProblemVariations/README.md

 # PrimeNumProblemVariations

-This repository is contains the solutions to various problems related to prime numbers.
+This repository contains the solutions to various problems related to prime numbers.

 For Example: